takaoksuzuki/pathwayPCM/README.md

 ```SHELL
 ./BayesTraits/BayesTraitsV4
 ```
-BayesTraits is used in Step 2 (Run BayesTraits) of the pipeline.
+BayesTraits is used in Sample Codes Step 3 (“Run BayesTraits”) of the pipeline.

 ## Sample Codes